exteranto/exteranto.github.io/articles/your-first-exteranto.md

 background script that listens for a specific browser event and then dispatches a message to the content script, which will perform some action.

-1. Define a message to be dispatched between backgound and content
+1. Define a message to be dispatched between background and content
-2. Dfine and register the background script listener
+2. Define and register the background script listener
 3. Define and register the content script listener

 The browser event that triggers our background script will be 'Browser Action'